Galactic Empire: Imperial Stormtrooper Corps

-Imperial Stormtrooper Corps (ISC) are elite corps of rapid response all-environment shock troops—organized like the U.S. Marine Corps with their own separate divisions.
-The Stormtroopers operate in conjunction with the Army Ground Troopers and Navy Marine Troopers—who were used as garrison forces—to reinforce and hold defensive positions until the regular military arrived.
+The Imperial Stormtrooper Corps (ISC) were an elite corps of rapid response all-environment shock troops—organized like the U.S. Marine Corps with their own separate divisions.
+The Stormtroopers operate in conjunction with the Army (Ground) Troopers and Navy (Marine) Troopers—who were used as garrison forces—to reinforce and hold defensive positions until the regular military arrived.
 When not in their signature white armor, stormtrooper officers wear black uniforms.

 Galactic Civil War

 After the formation of the Empire and the purge of the Jedi, Palpatine declares martial law throughout the galaxy.
-Those in hiding, or attempting to either flee from or oppose the New Imperial Order, are subject to persecution or death.
-This is the start of the bloody decades-long Galactic Civil War fought between the Empire and the Rebel Alliance.
-Lacking any industrial base at all, the rebels focused on surgical strikes, using whatever ships they were surreptitiously given or whatever they could steal; in contrast the Empire had seemingly endless industrial capacity and manpower, and focused all of it on making mass quantities of fighters and huge weapons of mass destruction to terrorize both the rebels and the galactic citizenry.
+Those in hiding or attempting to either flee from or oppose the New Imperial Order, are subject to persecution or death.

 As portrayed in the live-action series Andor, one single moment in Galactic history completely changed the Empire's policy towards its citizens and therefore changed its relationship with them.
 In 5 BBY, on the relatively unremarkable planet of Aldhani, a small rebel team managed to infiltrate the local Imperial depository, stealing a decent portion of the sector payroll.
 This created a massive Imperial overreaction, increasing their security spending and draconian law enforcement policies, making all future rebellious activity even more costly and difficult, which is exactly what the mastermind of the heist Luthen Rael wanted.

+As early as 19 BBY, what started as isolated resistance against the Empire, however with the Battle of Scarif in 0 BBY, tensions had evolved into another galactic conventual war for the first time in nearly two decades.
+This is the start of the bloody Galactic Civil War fought between the Empire and the Rebel Alliance.